 Poynting flux image found on physics stack exchange

 It’s like you reach into a lattice with your right hand and twist, then reach round the side with your left hand and twist again.
-Perhaps one day somebody will set up animations to show it to you in an intuitive fashion, demonstrating how pair production really works.
+Perhaps one day somebody will set up animations to show it to you in an intuitive fashion, demonstrating how pair production really works, and how the electron is a dynamical spinor in frame-dragged space.
 But I’m going to show you a flat version instead.
 It’s easier to draw, and easier to grasp:

 For some strange reason human beings seem to have difficulty thinking about curvature in three dimensions.
 It’s somehow easier to understand the electron when it’s depicted as a flat thing on a piece of paper.
 It’s easier to see why it’s a dynamical spinor in frame-dragged space, and why it moves the way that it does, and how a magnet works.
 It’s easier to see why the scientific evidence says this is what the electron is.
 The scientific evidence of the screw nature of electromagnetism.
 But first, a brief word on the positron.